rileyle/UCGretina/README.md

     /Mode2/S800KE <float> <unit>

 > Specifies the kinetic energy of the reaction product centered in the acceptance of the S800.
 This is needed for calculating DTA (dT/T) values of the S800 tracking events in the Mode2 output.

+    /Mode2/AllS800

+> All S800 events are written, even in the absence of detected gamma rays.

     /Mode2/Print